-Founded in 1987, Youth Frontiers (YF) is a nonprofit organization that provides schools with experiences that inspire character, civility and community.
+Founded in 1987, Youth Frontiers (YF) is a nonprofit organization that provides experiences that inspire character, civility and community.
 Our vision is our next generation of leaders is grounded in character.

 Our character development retreats produce measurable, long-term results.
-Our ongoing evaluation efforts, both internally and with independent institutions, confidently report that we deliver a high-quality retreat experience every day.
-In the 2018-19 school year, 83 percent of schools reported their retreats as "excellent."
-This accounts for Youth Frontiers' high rate of returning schools: Nearly nine out of 10 schools bring us back each year because they believe strongly in the value and impact of our programs.
+Our ongoing evaluation efforts, both internal and with independent institutions, confidently report that we deliver a high-quality retreat experience every day.
+Our clients believe strongly in the value and impact of our programs.